 But what is the process of acquiring properties?

-The promise of a sale in less than a month, a complementary cruise, the fake visit, the behind the scenes of “no commissions”, are some of the means currently being practised to win over homeowners.
+The promise of a sale in less than a month, a complimentary cruise, the fake visit, and the behind-the-scenes of “no commissions”, are some of the means currently being practised to win over homeowners.

 These are 7 of the most “conspicuous” current practices.
-It's important to bear them in mind when it come to choosing an estate agent.
+It’s important to bear them in mind when it comes to choosing an estate agent.